variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [ ] make a shortcut to declare transitions for many from states at once
     addTransition({ from = { "a", "b", "c", to = "d", condition = function () return true end}})

+### BUGS ###

+[ ] When megaman wall jumps in the crook, he gets trapped forever [ ] When megaman is damaged, he should not be able to wall jump and shoot and charge [ ] megaman should lose charge when damaged
+[ ] when megamans hit each other they should both take damage (this failed once)

 ### Animations ###

 [x] resolve the air-dash issues.
 (Draw a diagram for transitions from dashing)